connyrehbein/angular-bp-threejs/README.md

-# Angular Boilerplate - item search/selection
+# Angular Boilerplate - threejs example

 ### Setup
 The base setup is always the same and based on a mix of the yeoman generator-angular(LINK) and generator-angular-fullstack(LINK).